 Direct deposit is the recommended method of receiving your stipends.
-Students who do not sign up for direct deposit will have paper checks mailed to their current address in OASIS.
+Students who do not sign up for direct deposit in the Workday system will have paper checks mailed to their current address in OASIS.
 Students are responsible for maintaining current contact information in OASIS.